-Your plants may show a side effect of an aphid infestation: a black fungus called sooty mold.
-It grows on honeydew and blocks the amount of light that gets to your plant (but is otherwise harmless).
+These insects range in color from green to yellow, brown, red, or even black.
+Aphids cause damage by sucking sap from tender plant parts.
+As they feast, they excrete a sugary substance called honeydew.
+A fungus called sooty mold grows on the honeydew and blocks the amount of light that gets to your plant (but is otherwise harmless).
 Wash your plant leaves with water to get rid of the honeydew and sooty mold.